 Praise be!
-SISTER ACT: A DIVINE MUSICAL COMEDY is making its way to the Swansea Grand later this month and there are lots of reasons to praise this heavenly show.
+SISTER ACT: A DIVINE MUSICAL COMEDY is making its way to the Swansea Grand this week and there are lots of reasons to praise this heavenly show.

 Of course, it is a classic story which we have all loved on the big and small screen, but seeing it live is something else.
 This production is reworked for the stage and has a very familiar face joining the tou.

-Star of stage and screen, WENDI PETERS, joins the convent as Mother Superior which gets to Swansea from 23rd to 28th September.
+Star of stage and screen, WENDI PETERS, joins the convent as Mother Superior which opens tonight in Swansea through to 28th September.
 We caught up with Wendi to chat all things Sister Act, more of that shortly.

 Wendi Peters – Sister Act: A Divine Musical Comedy